randomnumberanonymous/math-blog/README.md

 The moment that git push finishes executing in your terminal, the rest of the pipeline happens completely in the cloud:

-    Trigger: GitHub detects a new push on the main branch and automatically wakes up your Quarto Publish GitHub Actions runner.
+    - *Trigger:* GitHub detects a new push on the main branch and automatically wakes up your Quarto Publish GitHub Actions runner.

-    Compile: The cloud runner downloads your project, runs the Quarto engine to compile your .qmd files into optimized HTML/CSS, and handles all the math typesetting.
+    - *Compile:* The cloud runner downloads your project, runs the Quarto engine to compile your .qmd files into optimized HTML/CSS, and handles all the math typesetting.

-    Deploy: The runner automatically commits those generated HTML files directly onto your remote gh-pages branch.
+    - *Deploy:* The runner automatically commits those generated HTML files directly onto your remote gh-pages branch.

-    Go Live: GitHub Pages updates its web servers.
+    - *Go Live:* GitHub Pages updates its web servers.

 Within 1 to 2 minutes of running your git push origin main command, you can simply refresh https://randomnumberanonymous.github.io/ and your updates will be live for the world to see!
+# The Web-to-Local Workflow
+## Step 1: Edit on GitHub.com

+    1. Go to your repository on GitHub.

+    2. Click on any file (like hartshorne.qmd) and click the pencil icon (Edit this file).

+    3. Make your edits right in the browser, scroll down, and click Commit changes... directly to the main branch.

+    *Result:* The GitHub Actions runner instantly wakes up, compiles your changes, and updates your live website automatically.

+## Step 2: Sync Your Fedora Machine (Crucial)

+Because you made those changes directly on the cloud servers, your local computer doesn't know about them yet.
+Before you do any new work on your laptop, you must pull those changes down.

+Open your Fedora terminal and run:
+Bash

+`cd ~/git/math-blog`

+`git checkout main`

+`git pull origin main`